Fabstract/Validator/README.md

     }
 }

-// Created validator instance, one instance is enough
+// Create validator instance, one instance is enough
 $validator = new Validator();

 // Let's create instance of our RegistrationPostData and fill it with POST data